jotade13/jotade13/README.md

 *Jotade13 (Full Stack Developer)*
 - 💻 Computer Engineering student.
 - 🧠 I am interested in problem solving.
-- 🌱 I love learning fromother people with theaim of improvingpersonally and professionally.
+- 🌱 I love learning from other people with the aim of improving personally and professionally.
 - 📚 I enjoy reading about personal growth and technology.

 ### 💪 My Skills Include